 We usually pump the water out with an old sump pump and hose to the street gutter since we can’t use the drain on the bottom of the pool like other stock tank pool owners due to having a pool liner in the pool.

 When we cleaned it out this time there was only a small amount of water in it though since we had it drained before the winter.
 And there were a ton of leaves inside the tank, so we used a shop vacuum instead which worked great.
-Make sure it is meant for wet use and remove the filter before using your shop vac around water.
+You have to make sure it is meant for wet use and remove the filter before using your shop vac around water.

-Click on the triangle on the below image to watch the video.
-If you are on a cellphone hold your phone horizontal to see the video better.
+Use the triangle on the image to turn on the video.
+If you are on a cellphone or other device, turn it horizontally for better viewing.
+Or you can watch the video on my YouTube Channel.

 Fixing holes in the stock tank pool liner